infracloudio/fission/Documentation/wip/testing-proposal.md

 ```
 This would achieve a few things:

-- Separate the test execution logic from the data it needs clearly.
+- Separate the test execution logic from the data it needs clarification.
-- For adding new kind of environments, you just need to add one more entry into data structure.
+- For adding new kinds of environments, you just need to add one more entry into the data structure.

-Testing all environments may not be most apt example for this, but there can be potential use cases like this.
+Testing all environments may not be the most apt example of this, but there can be potential use cases like this.
 ### Separating the test & setup/teardown

 When we run a test there are typically three distinct phases: